SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

 5. Choose **Create** to finish.

-6. Now, you can see two properties in the **Data Model Editor**.
+6. Now, you can see two properties in the **Data Model Editor** In a next step you will describe the interconnection between those entities by defining a relationship, so each risk has a mitigation associated to it.
 Find the entry of **Risks** and click on the header of the table.
 Choose **Add relationship Icon** in the menu appearing on the right.
 Connect the appeared line to Mitigations entity, by clicking on table and configure the relationship in pop-up.

    <img src="./images/add_data_model_5.png" width="60%">